ruby-processing/propane/_posts/2016-10-30-welcome-to-propane.md

 ### Installing ###

 propane is a configuration free version of processing-3.5 (in a ruby environment) [Propane][propane] the full version is currently just MacOS / Linux.
-But Java2D mode should work on Windows possibly raspberry-pi (depends on a successful jruby-9.x.x.x install and jdk8).
+For raspberry-pi see [PiCrate][picrate].
 To install gem:-
 ```bash
 jgem install propane # or alternatively